nrsyed/nrsyed.com/content/blog/pb-scraper.md

 sub-boards (represented by the loop in the diagram above), and threads.
 A moderator is simply a user.
-A thread contains posts, may optionally have a poll, and is created by a user (the user that created a thread is usually the owner of the first post in the thread, but this may not be true 100% of the time&mdash;for instance, if the first post was deleted by a moderator).
+A thread contains posts, may optionally have a poll, and is created by a user (the user that created a thread is usually the first poster in the thread, but this may not be true 100% of the time&mdash;for instance, if the first post was deleted by a moderator).
 Regarding polls: we can see the poll options (and how many votes each option has received) and which users have voted in the poll, but it's not possible to see who voted for which option.
 Each post is associated with the user who made the post.

+A forum also contains various images, including post smileys (aka emojis), the [favicon][3], site background/style elements, and user avatars.
+In the diagram above, I've made avatars their own entity, which simply links a user to the image corresponding to their avatar.
+This isn't strictly necessary;
+rather, it's a design choice.

+Some forums may also have a "shoutbox" enabled.
+This is simply a persistent chatbox that appears on the homepage.
+Shoutbox posts are, like normal posts, associated with the user that made them.

+Breaking the site into these elements gives us a roadmap for building the scraper, as well as the schema for the SQL database.
+Each element in the figure above is going to be a table in the database.

 <span id="design" />
 # Design and architecture

-The figure below illustrates the scraper's architecture at a high level.
+The figure below illustrates the scraper's architecture and data flow at a high level.

 {{< figure
   src="/img/pb_scraper_diagram.png" alt="Scraper architecture"
   caption="Scraper architecture"
+  alt="Scraper architecture"
 >}}

+Let's start at the right and work our way leftward.
+I've opted to use SQLite for the SQL database backend, as opposed to other dialects like MySQL or PostgreSQL, because it's lightweight and more than sufficient for our needs.
+The SQL database schema consists of tables corresponding to the elements from [the figure in the previous section](#pb_forum_schema).
+Each of these tables contains numerous attributes detailed in the [documentation for the scraper's `database` submodule][4].
+For example, the [Users table][5] includes the user id, age, birthdate, date registered, email, display name, signature, and other pieces of information that can be obtained from a user's profile.

 <span id="asyncio" />
 ### asyncio